Congo announces 4 new Ebola cases in country's northeast

 The North Kivu health division notified the health ministry on Saturday of 26 cases of hemorrhagic fever, including 20 deaths in North Kivu province, the ministry said.
 Four of six samples sent for analysis to the National Institute of Biological Research in Kinshasa, the capital, came back positive for Ebola, the ministry said.

-The new cases are in Mangina in the eastern Mabalako health zone within the Beni region.
+The new cases are in Mangina in the eastern Mabalako health zone, about 30 kilometers (18 miles) west of Beni, a city of more than 230,000 people.
+Travel into and out of the village has been blocked.

+To the east are two of Africa's best-known wildlife parks, Virunga and Rwenzori, on the border with Uganda.

 North Kivu governor Julien Paluku called on residents to remain calm.
 A team of 12 experts from the health ministry will arrive in Beni on Thursday to set up a response, the ministry said.
 The team includes laboratory technicians, epidemiologists, clinical psychologists and doctors with a mobile lab and protective equipment.